Dianette

 If you continue to suffer from vomiting or diarrhoea for 12 or more hours after taking Dianette, see "What should I do if I forget to take Dianette when I should".

-What should I do if I lose a pill in the strip?
+What Should I Do if I Lose a Pill in the Strip?

 If you lose a pill, you have two options.

-The first option is to take the last pill on the strip in replacement of the lost pill.
+The first option is to take the last pill on the strip in place of the lost pill.
 Continue to take the rest of the pills on the strip on their proper days.
 While this will shorten your cycle by 1 day, it will not affect your protection.
 After your pill-free break, you will start a new strip 1 day earlier than before.

-The second option is to take a pill from a spare strip then continue to take the pills on our current strip as you normally would.
+The second option is to take a pill from a spare strip, then continue to take the pills on our current strip as you normally would.
 This method can be used if you do not wish to change the starting day of your cycle.
 Keep the opened spare strip in case you lose any further pills.

-I missed a period - am I pregnant?
+I Missed a Period - Am I Pregnant?

 A missed withdrawal bleed could be an indication of pregnancy, though this is unlikely if you have been taking Dianette correctly.

 If you miss a withdrawal bleed, start your next strip as you normally would.
-If you believe you may have put yourself at risk of pregnancy, by missing pills or taking a medicine that may reduce the effectiveness of Dianette, or if you miss a second withdrawal bleed, you should do a pregnancy test.
+If you believe you may have put yourself at risk of pregnancy by missing pills or taking a medicine that may reduce the effectiveness of Dianette, or if you miss a second withdrawal bleed, you should do a pregnancy test.

 If you are pregnant, cease taking Dianette and speak to your doctor.

-I want to start a family - how do I stop taking Dianette?
+I Want to Start a Family - How do I Stop Taking Dianette?

 When you stop taking Dianette, you should use another method of contraception, such as condoms, until you experience a period.
 This is because your doctor or midwife will require the date of your last natural period to estimate the due date of your baby.